RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/45-ROM.md

 <sup>29</sup> And as Esaias said before, Except the Lord of Sabaoth had left us a seed, we had been as Sodoma, and been made like unto Gomorrha.
 <sup>30</sup> What shall we say then?
 That the Gentiles, which followed not after righteousness, have attained to righteousness, even the righteousness which is of faith.
 <sup>31</sup> But Israel, which followed after the law of righteousness, hath not attained to the law of righteousness.
 <sup>32</sup> Wherefore?
 Because [they sought it] not by faith, but as it were by the works of the law.
-For they stumbled at that stumblingstone ;
+For they stumbled at that stumblingstone;
 <sup>33</sup> As it is written, Behold, I lay in Sion a stumblingstone and rock of offence: and whosoever believeth on him shall not be ashamed.
 ## Chapter 10